-Staff with childcare costs can claim up to £243 per month of childcare vouchers in lieu of gross salary, free of tax and national insurance.
+Staff with childcare costs who are already within our childcare scheme can claim up to £243 per month of childcare vouchers in lieu of gross salary, free of tax and national insurance.
+To remain in the scheme at least one voucher, of at least £20 value, must be requested per year.